KTP Associate: Andrew Grounds

 Company: Ashton Community Trust

-The Project: to build the commercial resilience of Ashton – a large social enterprise (250 staff; turnover of £7.5m) that trades in a range of goods and services, reinvesting its profits in community services in Belfast’s divided and disadvantaged inner city.
+to build the commercial resilience of Ashton – a large social enterprise (250 staff; turnover of £7.5m) that trades in a range of goods and services, reinvesting its profits in community services in Belfast’s divided and disadvantaged inner city.
 To do this by diversifying into high value procurement markets, better evidencing return on investment, strengthening operational management and developing a technology business line to grow turnover.

 The KTP Associate: Andrew’s quick analytical abilities, effective writing and ability to use data synthetically have transformed Ashton’s business model.